 To be perfectly honest, your great-aunt Ethel’s latkes may be just as good as my mom’s; they may even be better (not a chance).
 But when I bite into one of my mom’s latkes, the best moments of every Hanukkah past sweep over me: dinner with my cousins; the waffle blocks that were all I wanted in 1988; beating my dad at dreidle; the reflection of the menorah’s candles against the snow outside the window on the last night of Hanukkah.
 It’s not nostalgia, it’s being there, the sights, sounds, smells of holidays gone by as real and tangible as they ever were.
 That’s something your bubby’s latkes can’t do for me.

 This recipe looks very familiar, until you get to the baking powder.
 What an addition!
 The potatoes are suspended in batter, light, chewy and crispy, really wonderful, almost fritter-like.
 I think these latkes are better than my grandmother's.
-I am now waiting for lightening to strike. - MrsWheelbarrow - A&M
+I am now waiting for lightening to strike. - MrsWheelbarrow —The Editors

-Heat about 1/2" of oil to moderately high heat in a skillet or electric fry pan.
+Heat about 1/2 inch of oil to moderately high heat in a skillet or electric fry pan.
 Using a large slotted spoon, scoop up some of the latke batter and press it firmly into the spoon to drain off any excess liquid.
 Pat the latke into a roughly even thickness and roundness, and gently slide into the oil.

-Repeat another 2-3 times, being careful that the latkes do not overcrowd the pan or touch each other.
+Repeat another 2 to 3 times, being careful that the latkes do not overcrowd the pan or touch each other.
 Fry, about 5 minutes or until golden-brown on the underside; flip and fry, about 5 minutes, on the 2nd side.
 Remove to a cooling rack set over a thick mat of newspaper or towels, to catch any dripping oil.